keithbuhler/dissertation-story/Dissertation Story June Front Matter.md

 \begin{center}

-VIRTUE, REASON, AND TELEOLOGY IN RECENT NEO-ARISTOTELIANISM
+THE POINT OF VIRTUE: NATURE, PRACTICAL REASON, AND TELEOLOGY IN RECENT NEO-ARISTOTELIANISM

 \par\vspace{.1\textheight}
 By